s0ysau/Unit_3-written_HW/w20d03-WrittenHW.md

 <h3>What are all the Falsey Values in JavaScript?
 Why do you think this is important to know?</h3>

-the number 0
+the number 0 </br>
-the BigInt 0n
+the BigInt 0n </br>
-the keyword null
+the keyword null </br>
-the keyword undefined
+the keyword undefined </br>
-the boolean false
+the boolean false </br>
-the number NaN
+the number NaN </br>
-the empty string "" (equivalent to '' or `backticks`)
+the empty string "" (equivalent to '' or `backticks`) </br>

-Falsey values are a way that JS deals with not crashing when a conditional is passed something other than a boolean value.
+Falsey values are a way that JS deals with not crashing when a conditional is passed that is something other than a boolean value.

 <h3>What are Async and Await?</h3>

-Basically, async accompanies a function with will return a promise and await waits until that promise settles and returns the result
+Basically, async function with will return a promise and await waits until that promise settles and returns the result

 <h3>What is an async function?</h3>